The Impossible Astronaut: Broadcast and ratings

 "The Impossible Astronaut" was first broadcast on BBC One in the United Kingdom on 23 April 2011 at 6 pm.
-It began with a still-caption tribute to actress Elisabeth Sladen, who died from cancer on 19 April 2011.
+Its broadcast was preceded by a still-caption tribute to actress Elisabeth Sladen, who died from cancer on 19 April 2011.
 Sladen had previously appeared in the series as companion Sarah Jane Smith, and as the same character on the spin-off series The Sarah Jane Adventures.
 After the broadcast "The Impossible Astronaut" received preliminary, overnight figures of 6.52 million viewers.
 Final consolidated ratings for the episode increased to 8.86 million, with a 43.2 per cent audience share.
 This made the episode the second highest rated programme of the day, behind Britain's Got Talent on ITV1.
 The episode was the third most watched on BBC One, and sixth overall for the entire week ending 24 April.
 An additional 300,000 viewed the episode from BBC iPlayer within two days of its original broadcast.
 It received an Appreciation Index of 88, one of the higher scores for the weekend.

 In the United States the episode aired on BBC America on the same day it was released in the United Kingdom, as was the case in Canada for Space.
 1.3 million viewers saw "The Impossible Astronaut" on BBC America, making it the highest rated telecast in the history of the channel.
 It was reportedly up by 71,000 from "The Eleventh Hour".
 When Live + 7 day DVR ratings were added, the total rose to 1.8 million.
 In Canada, the episode was seen by 538,000, making it the most watched Who episode for the channel, and its most watched telecast in 2011.
 It was shown on ABC1 in Australia on 30 April 2011, and was viewed by 860,000 from the five capital cities, matching the ratings from "A Christmas Carol" on Boxing Day 2010.

 Audience measurement service Kantar Media reported that "The Impossible Astronaut" is the most recorded television event of all time.
 Analysis of BARB data revealed that 4.11 million people recorded and viewed the programme within a week of broadcast, accounting for 46% of the episode's total viewers.
 A total of 1.38 million requests were placed on iPlayer for the month of April, placing it at number one for the month.